CCC 2017 October 21 - 24, 2017 - Vancouver, BC

 She is the site principal investigator for several heart failure clinical trials, and an active member of the Canadian Cardiac Transplant Network and the Canadian Cardiovascular Society Primary Panel for Heart Failure Guidelines.

-Dr. Sayeh Zielke is a community Adult cardiologist in practising in Lethbridge, Alberta.
+Dr. Sayeh Zielke is a community Adult Cardiologist practising in Lethbridge, Alberta.
 She is the Medical Director for Chinook Cardiology.
 She obtained her MD in Ottawa, 2005.
-After qualifying in Internal Medicine and Cardiology in Calgary, she completed an Echocardiography and Adult Congenital Heart Disease fellowship at the University of Oxford (Oxford, UK) and Royal Brompton Hospital (London, UK).
+After qualifying in Internal Medicine and Cardiology in Calgary, she completed Echocardiography and Cardiac CT fellowships at the John Radcliffe - University of Oxford Hospitals (Oxford, UK) and Royal Brompton Hospital (London, UK).